yelircaasi/nix-config/notes/F_technology/F_B_computer_science/config/software-lists/media.md

 * ( ) [imgp](https://github.com/jarun/imgp) - A command line image resizer and rotator for JPEG and PNG images.
 It can resize (or thumbnail) and rotate thousands of images in a go, at lightning speed, while saving significantly on storage.
 * ( ) [Potrace](http://potrace.sourceforge.net/) - Potrace is a tool for tracing a bitmap, which means, transforming a bitmap into a smooth, scalable image.

-## Finding / Search / Download / Library Management / etc.
+## Finding / Search / Download / Library Management / etc

 * ( ) [Instant-Music-Downloader](https://github.com/yask123/Instant-Music-Downloader) - Instant music downloader.
 * ( ) [youtube-dl](https://github.com/ytdl-org/youtube-dl) - Download videos from YouTube.com and many other video sites.